Clubs & Organizations

 Israel Pen Club: The organization still appears to be active, but no more website.

 You may find mention in older publications of the Pen Fancier's Club, based in Dunedin, Florida.
 The creation of pen collecting pioneers Cliff & Judy Lawrence, this enterprise began as a club but around 1980 became a retail pen-selling business.
 Their later catalogs were called the Pen Trading Post.
-Back issues of their Pen Fancier's Magazine remain a useful reference for collectors.
+Back issues of their Pen Fancier's Magazine still remain a useful reference for collectors.